“A plan is a list of actions arranged in whatever sequence is thought likely to achieve an objective.”

 DEFINITION.
 A zoning plan (map and regulations) is a management action through which the purpose for each sub-area(s) of a marine management area can be used.

-Just as with most other steps in this website, no one type of zoning will fit all situations.
+Just as with most other steps in this guide, no one type of zoning will fit all situations.
 Zoning is often in the form of a legal document.
 However, the format of a zoning plan will depend on its legislative basis and on the procedures of the agencies responsible for implementing the plan.
 It could be in the form of a locally adopted municipal plan or a nationally-endorsed legal instrument, as required by Australia’s Great Barrier Reef Marine Park Authority (GBRMPA).

 The final zoning product in a large multiple use marine management area will be the result of compromise, accommodating a range of needs, interests, and political requirements.
 Similar to comprehensive planning, zoning is not a simple task.